DRAGNLabs/301r_retnet/README.md

 # <PAPER_TITLE_PLACEHOLDER> 📝

 This project compares and analyzes the RetNet and the Transformer architectures, utilizing Microsoft's TorchScale library for implementation.
-More information can be found in our paper Are You Using Retentive Networks?.
+More information can be found in our paper # <PAPER_TITLE_PLACEHOLDER> 📝.

 ## Reference to Original Paper